MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/sdn-controller.md

 > [!NOTE]

-> If you want to update from the same key/certificate, You can directly update, you do not need to go through this procedure.
+> These steps are not required if you are renewing the existing certificate with the same key.

 1. Export the certificate with private key and import it on the all NC nodes **My** and **Root** store if it is a self-signed certificate.